 Thank you, Sir.

 And thank you to the servicewoman he helped.

 How wonderful it is to know that humility, honor, kindness, and chivalry still exist.
 May we keep these virtues thriving by mimicking the actions of people like this exemplary man.

 Latest posts by Sarah Eaton (see all)

-- This 5 Question Quiz Reveals How Strong Your Instincts Are - April 27, 2017
+- This Quiz Reveals How Much Of Perfectionist You Are - June 20, 2017